feitianyiren/kel-api/README.rst

 makes it easy to manage web application deployment and hosting through the entire lifecycle from development through testing to production.
 It adds components and tools on top of Kubernetes that help developers manage their application infrastructure.
-Kel builds on 7+ years experience running one of the leading Python and Django PaaSes.
+Kel builds on Eldarion's 7+ years experience running one of the leading Python and Django PaaSes.

 License